-Normally we take into consideration – people, process, and technology for any step change.
+Normally we take into consideration – people, processes, and technology for any step change.
 This is also true in this case.
-Since we are dealing with large and continuously changing data, this becomes very difficult to manage all three pillars on a real-time basis.
+Since we are dealing with large amounts of continuously changing data, it becomes very difficult to manage all three pillars on a real-time basis.
 But this is the only path for this journey.

 In my experience, I have been associated with multiple asset-intensive companies across industries ranging from refineries, chemical complexes, offshore facilities to FMCG majors.
 There are a lot of similarities among the successful programs, irrespective of industries.
-Together, the building blocks listed below constitute an integrated approach to achieve a high level of synchronization between your physical and digital assets.
+Together, the building blocks listed below constitute an integrated approach to achieve a high level of synchronization between your physical and your digital asset system.

 - Management commitment